9 out of 10. That’s the number of customers who would make repeat purchases with a company that offers great customer service.

-8. Customer Satisfaction
+12. Customer Satisfaction Score (CSAT)

 For example, if the satisfaction rating for a customer is high but the NPS rating is low, you’ll need to dig deeper to find out the reasons for it.

-To track customer satisfaction, you’ll need to use a combination of surveys, and quick feedback ratings every time the customer makes a purchase or visits your website.
+To track customer satisfaction, you’ll need to use a combination of surveys, and quick feedback ratings every time a customer makes a purchase or visits your website.

-You can match your results with the your industry benchmarks.
-For example, according to the The American Customer Service Index, the average customer satisfaction rating in the internet retail industry for 2014, is 82% in the US.
+You can match your results with your industry benchmarks.
+For example, according to The American Customer Service Index, the average customer satisfaction rating in the internet retail industry for 2014, is 82% in the US.
 For the internet service provider industry, this rating is 64%.

-9. Frequency of Up-sells and Cross-sells
+13. Frequency of Up-sells and Cross-sells

-The boundaries between sales and services departments have blurred for modern day businesses.
+The boundaries between sales and services departments have blurred for modern-day businesses.
 That is why upselling and cross-selling have become important customer service metrics for many organizations.

 Cross-selling is when you convince the clients to purchase a complementing product to the existing product/service they have.

 Higher upselling and cross-selling rates mean your service departments are doing an exceptional job and successfully convincing customers to spend more on your products.
 This eventually improves the per customer dollar value, another key organizational KPI.

-10. Customer Experience Rating
+14. Customer Experience Rating

 Almost 90% of American consumers are prepared to spend more money for a superior customer experience.
-More than your advertisements and your claims about your product, customers remember their experiences of using your product and interacting with your services staff.
+More than your advertisements and your claims about your product, customers remember their experiences of using your product and interacting with your service staff.

-This is a key customer service metric because it ultimately impacts your customer retention, upselling/cross-selling and satisfaction rates.
+This is a key customer service metric, as it ultimately impacts your customer retention, upselling/cross-selling, and satisfaction rates.

-11. Customer Retention Rate
+15. Customer Retention Rate

 The probability of selling to an existing customer is 60-70%, much higher than the 5-20% probability of selling to a new prospect.
 This clearly suggests that retaining your customers is absolutely crucial, not only for your sales figures, but also for your brand image and per customer dollar value.